-Understanding and identifying your parenting style can help you discover the possible effects it may have on your child.
+Parent child communication activities are important.
+But before that, understanding and identifying your parenting style can help you discover the possible effects it may have on your child.
 As a parent, you probably want to bring your child up in a way you think best nurtures the values you want them to have.
 Although you might be giving it your all trying to raise them well, it's tough to know if you've checked all the right boxes till they actually grow up.
 That's where knowing how different parenting styles accentuate different behaviours and habits in children comes into the picture.
 The better you can utilise various styles based on the outcome you want, the more likely you'll see your desired end result.
 Equally as important is the fact that each child is unique and just like how the education system isn't one size fits all, parenting style shouldn't be either.
 So it's imperative for parents to be self aware and identify what your child needs to help them grow in a holistically enriching environment.

 One of the greatest titles in the world is parent, and one of the biggest blessings in the world is to have parents to call mom and dad.

 - Jim DeMint

 Now that you know which Potato Pirate Parent you are, here are the various activities and games you can play with your kids to further foster a nurturing relationship with them.

 Quartermaster Maris Piper

 The authoritarian parent tends to keep a tighter hold on their children, creating lots of structure and rules for them to follow.
 You prefer to make the decisions for your child, believe you should have the final say in all matters and don't need to explain your decisions to anyone.
 While you can ensure the safety of your child with this parenting style, it may come with some unintended effects.
 According to research, children with authoritarian parents may become hostile or aggressive possibly because they lack the avenue to express themselves.
 This parenting style has also been associated with kids having low self esteem, being good liars and not being able to make rational decisions.